stevenlawton/stevenlawton/CV.md

 *Nov 2015 – Feb 2016 · Peterborough · Insurance & Telematics Integration*

 - Contributed to the **O2 Telematics** project as part of a large Agile team
-- Designed and implemented the integration of **O2’s SSO system** into BGL’s internal services, enabling secure exchange of telematics data with providers and customers
+- Designed and implemented the integration of **O2's SSO system** into BGL's internal services, enabling secure exchange of telematics data with providers and customers
 - Worked across **RESTful APIs (O2)** and **SOAP services (BGL)** to bridge legacy and modern systems
 - Delivered work in a **high-compliance insurance context**, with careful attention to data security and integration